qiime2/docs/source/tutorials/pd-mice.rst

 ..
 Sample recip.460.WT.HC3.D49 has the lowest final depth with 347 sequences
 .. the sample fails in the denoising stage

+.. end of L2 Sequence quality control and feature table

-Generating a Phylogenetic Tree for Diversity Analysis
+Generating a phylogenetic tree for diversity analysis
 =====================================================

-QIIME 2 analysis allows the use of phylogenetic trees for both diversity metrics such as PD whole tree and UniFrac distance as well as feature-based analyses in Gneiss.
+QIIME 2 analysis allows the use of phylogenetic trees for diversity metrics such as Faith's Phylogenetic Diversity and UniFrac distance as well as feature-based analyses in Gneiss.
 The tree provides an inherent structure to the data, allowing us to consider an evolutionary relationship between organisms.

 QIIME 2 offers several ways to construct a phylogenetic tree.
-For this tutorial, we’re going to use a fragment insertion tree using the ``fragment-insertion`` plugin.
+For this tutorial, we’re going to create a fragment insertion tree using the ``q2-fragment-insertion`` plugin.
 The authors of the fragment insertion plugin suggest that it can outperform traditional alignment based methods based on short Illumina reads by alignment against a reference tree built out of larger sequences.
-Our command, ``qiime fragment-insertion sepp`` will take the representative sequences (a ``FeatureData[Sequence]`` Artifact) we generated during deblurring and return a phylogenetic tree where the sequences have been inserted into the greengenes 13_8 99% identity reference tree backbone.
+Our command, ``qiime fragment-insertion sepp`` will use the representative sequences (a ``FeatureData[Sequence]`` artifact) we generated during denoising to create a phylogenetic tree where the sequences have been inserted into the greengenes 13_8 99% identity reference tree backbone.

 .. note::
-   This command can take a fair bit of time to run.
-If your computation environment supports it, we suggest including an appropriately-set ``--p-threads`` parameter.
+   This command is resource intensive - if your computation environment supports it, we suggest including an appropriately-set ``--p-threads`` parameter.

 .. command-block::